Skip to content

 P-values

-What it is: A number between 0 and 1 indicating how "extreme" an observation is compared to a reference distribution.
+What it is: A number between 0 and 1 that summarizes how extreme an observation looks compared with a reference distribution.

 Classical vs. Randomized: